gerritmatthijs/ip-sogyo/README.md

 # Framework & Set-up

 The back-end of this project runs on .NET; the domain layer is programmed in F# and the API- and persistence layers in C#.
 The front-end uses Node.js in combination with React, Typescript and a Vite server.
-The database is not currently implemented (instead a simple in-memory dictionary is being used).
-When it is implemented, it will be MySQL.

 To start the back-end server, make sure you have .NET 8.0 installed.
 Run the following command from the API folder:
 ```bash